Site icon Art Sprouts

 Those are the characteristics that set Chinese knotting apart from other styles of knotting and macrame.

-Even though they are most often consider folk art, Chinese knots embody the fundamental principles of Chinese’s aesthetic and philosophy: symmetry, balance, unity, and interconnections.
+Even though they are most often considered folk art, Chinese knots embody the fundamental principles of Chinese aesthetic and philosophy: symmetry, balance, unity, and interconnections.

 However, some of the earliest records of Chinese knots date as far as 500 years before Buddhism, during the Zhou dynasty (1046-256 BC).

-Chinese knotting saw its popularity peak during China’s last dynasty, the Qing (1644–1912) to almost disappearing in the Republican era.
-In fact, the art was nearly lost by the end of the Cultural Revolution.
+Chinese knotting saw its popularity peak during China’s last dynasty, the Qing (1644–1912) and almost disappeared in the Republican era.
+As a matter of fact, the art was nearly lost by the end of the Cultural Revolution.
 It was a recent renewal of interest in local crafts and folklore that prevented this art from disappearing forever.

 Traditionally, Chinese knots are expected to ward off evil spirits and act as good luck charms.
 They are widely used today to decorate homes during festivities and celebrations but are also very common in traditional jade jewelry.